National Foster Care Month

 In deciding on the theme for the year 2023, the Children’s Bureau concentrated on the message received from parents and guardians, as well as from youths, families, and children “to focus on their mental well-being as diligently as we focus on their physical health and safety.”
 Success in transitioning out of foster care, according to young adults, was due in large part to strong mental health support.

-The National Conference of State Legislatures cites the following statistic: “Up to 80 percent of children in fostercare have significant mental health issues, compared to approximately 18-22 percent of the general population.”
-We find this same concern in the American Academy of Pediatrics Journal: “Mental and beharioral health is the largest unmet health need for chldren and teens in foster care… Foster Care Should provide a stable, nurturing foster or kinship home and all the services appropriate to the needs of children and teens.”
+The National Conference of State Legislatures cites the following statistic: “Up to 80 percent of children in foster care have significant mental health issues, compared to approximately 18-22 percent of the general population.”
+We find this same concern in the American Academy of Pediatrics Journal: “Mental and behavioral health is the largest unmet health need for children and teens in foster care… Foster care should provide a stable, nurturing foster or kinship home and all the services appropriate to the needs of children and teens.”

 2022: “Relative and Kin Connections: Keeping Families Strong”